marcusczh/UniUni/README.md

 ### Run `npm run dev`

-Runs the backend server and establishes connection with MongoDB Atlas databse.
+Runs the backend server and establishes connection with MongoDB Atlas database.